 Daniel Canty is a Montréal-based writer and film director who works in literature, film, theatre and design, and new media.
 Canty collaborated with the pioneering multimedia studio DNA Media in Vancouver, and directed the inaugural issues of Horizon Zero, the Banff New Media Institute’s website on the digital arts in Canada.

-Canty has directed several short films.
-His latest, Longuay (2012), melds the gaze of an ancient French abbey with that of a tablet computer.
-His Cinema for the Blind (2010) lets the audience slip into oneiric depths behind the cinema screen.
-Canty also conceives poetic interfaces for the Web and live interaction.
-He built Bruire (2013), an architectural poetry-reciting machine, and wrote the libretto for Operator (2012), an alphanumeric automata by Mikko Hynninen presented at Lux Helsinki.
+His film work includes the oneiric Cinema for the Blind (2010) and Longuay (2012), which blends the gaze of an ancient French abbey with that of a tablet computer.
+He also conceives poetic interfaces for the web and live installations, including Bruire (2013), a voice-activated poetry-reciting machine, and the libretto for Operator (2012), an alphanumeric automaton by Mikko Hynninen.

 Short-listed 2014 Alcuin Award for Book Design in Canada ( Fiction category)